-Lisa has a strong interest in research which enables collaborative working with patients and clinicians to improve patient care.
+Lisa has a keen interest in working with patients and health professionals to improve care and currently facilitates the patient and public involvement group for the DIPLOMA study.

 PhD Medicine (Primary Care)